TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Advanced/GuidelinesForImages.rst

 documentation.
 These additional graphic elements may be boxes, numbers or arrows.

-*   Use sufficient contrast to ensure additional graphic elements are visible across devices and for as many readers as possible, even if they do not see a difference between red and green.
+*   Use sufficient contrast to ensure additional graphic elements are visible across devices and for as many readers as possible, even if they have color vision differences.